Mersenne.ca download mirror

 Windows Users

 Windows users on x86 systems can click one of these links to download a standalone executable that packages the latest versions of Python, the Requests library and the program.
 Note that the latest version of Python currently requires Windows 8.1+.
-Standalone executables with older versions of Python are available upon request.
+Standalone executables using Python 3.8 that support Windows Vista, 7 and 8 are also provided, while ones with older versions of Python are available upon request.
 It is recommended that users on Windows 10+ use the Windows Terminal to run both the GIMPS software and AutoPrimeNet.
 (Users on older versions of Windows would need to use the Windows PowerShell or Command Prompt.)
 Click this link for how to determine if you are running a 32 or 64 bit version of Windows.

 Linux/macOS Users